 Sanctity of Life Sunday and related initiatives, including Foster Care and Adoption

-Sanctity of Human Life Sunday (SOHLS) always falls on third Sunday in January.
-Like other special Sunday recognitions, churches may recognize SOHLS before or after the official day.
-The purpose of SOHLS in the church is to learn about the issues surrounding abortion, and to share hope and how we can touch hearts, save lives and create a culture in our churches and communities for the pro-abundant life movement.
+Hope Crossing Church uses Sanctity of Human Life Sunday as an opportunity to create awareness of the issues surrounding abortion, and to share hope and how we can touch hearts, save lives and create a culture in our churches and communities for the pro-abundant life movement.
 Pastor Nick Emery, a bi-vocational Wesleyan pastor who also serves as the Executive Director of Life Choices, a Christian crisis pregnancy center says, “This requires the local church to move behind debates, sound bites and rhetoric.
 It requires the local church to be unashamed of the Gospel of Christ and the holiness of life.
 Doing so, while offering hope and healing in Christ to those who are struggling with an unwanted pregnancy or are post-abortive, by ensuring all is done and taught with mercy and truth at the foundation.

 - Wesleyan Voices Blog: The Sadness of Silence